matro/git-directory-deploy/readme.md

       </code>
       - **Warning** - there is currently [an issue](https://github.com/X1011/git-directory-deploy/issues/7) where the repo URL may be output if an operation fails.

-- _Commiter identity_: attribution info used in script's git commits.
+- _Commiter identity_: attribution info used when the script makes git commits.
+These settings are not exposed as command-line options, only variables.
    - `GIT_DEPLOY_USERNAME`: committer name.
 Defaults to `deploy.sh`.
    - `GIT_DEPLOY_EMAIL`: committer email address.
 Defaults to `<empty>`.
    - Setting these in your different environments (such as your CI server vs local machine) is useful showing who made what deployments from where in the commit log.